sophiabanda/sophiabanda/README.md

 <img src="https://github.com/sophiabanda/sophiabanda/assets/51414936/5e04946f-a625-4000-aff2-d243247d1664" height="400">

 # 💫 About Me:
-🌱 Always in pursuit of learning how to better use the technology around me<br>💻 Technical Support Engineer && Lightweight SWE | Adobe Digital Academy Software Engineering Immersive Alumnus<br>⚡ Fun fact: In my previous career I was a fitness coach.
+🌱 Always in pursuit of learning how to better use the technology around me<br>💻 Technical Support Engineer && SWE | Adobe Digital Academy Software Engineering Immersive Alumnus<br>⚡ Fun fact: In my previous career I was a fitness coach.
 I am obsessed with the kettlebell and its versatility<br>

 ## 🌐 Socials: